 Common Reasons for Ignoring Pain

-Some patients may ignore pain due to a high pain tolerance or the belief that it is a normal part of recovery.
-Others might avoid reporting pain out of fear of further medical interventions.
-However, neglecting pain can lead to complications that require additional treatment or even revision surgery.
+Some patients may have a high pain tolerance and assume that the pain is simply part of recovery.
+Others might avoid reporting pain due to fear of additional medical interventions or tests.
+However, neglecting severe or persistent pain can lead to complications that may require further treatment or even revision surgery.

 How to Avoid This Mistake